YosysHQ/picorv32/README.md

 The following custom instructions are only supported when IRQs are enabled via the `ENABLE_IRQ` parameter (see above).

-The PicoRV32 core has a built-in interrupt controller with 32 interrupts.
+The PicoRV32 core has a built-in interrupt controller with 32 interrupt inputs.
 An interrupt can be triggered by asserting the corresponding bit in the `irq` input of the core.